 The world is bifurcating between East and West, with a third, more neutral block in-between just as during the Cold War (Mexico is in this latter block).

-Mexico elected a far-left government
+Mexico elected a government in favour of more regulation

 Mexico has an economy that will muddle through, but with pockets of excellence